 In most properties, that gets you into the same Executive or Club lounge as available to guests staying on the Executive/Club floors, while in some hotels – such as the New York Marriott Marquis at Times Square – you'll instead have use of an exclusive Concierge Lounge, to which access can't otherwise be purchased.

-Platinum members also enjoy free daily breakfast at most hotels, room upgrades to suites (as available), earn 50% more points on stays compared to entry-level members, and qualify for a 4pm priority late check-out – although if you can't hit the 50-night barrier, Gold status isn't as attractive, with only "enhanced" room upgrades, no lounge access or breakfast and a possible 2pm late check-out only.
+Platinum members also enjoy free daily breakfast at most hotels, room upgrades to suites (as available), earn 50% more points on stays compared to entry-level members, and qualify for a 4pm priority late check-out.

 Shangri-La Golden Circle: Jade

-Jade members can also nominate three complimentary amenities to be provided in their room at no charge, ranging from snacks and fruit through to soft drinks, sparkling water and beer, although access to Horizon Club lounges and the like isn't offered unless staying in a room type that includes this: only Diamond members are guaranteed that perk.
+Jade members can also nominate three complimentary amenities to be provided in their room with every stay at no charge, ranging from snacks and fruit through to soft drinks, sparkling water and beer, although access to Horizon Club lounges and the like isn't offered unless staying in a room type that includes this – only Diamond members are guaranteed that perk.

 World of Hyatt: Explorist